 - Mouse hover map.
-This software displays how often visitors hover a specific element or place on a page.
+This software displays how often visitors hover over a specific element or place on a page.

 What is Hotjar Heatmap Software

-The Hotjar tool is probably the most renowned website analytics software because of its simple interface and convenient features.
+The Hotjar software is probably the most renowned website analytics software because of its simple interface and convenient features.
 It displays user behavior data on easy-to-read heatmaps, so there is practically no learning curve.
-To use this heatmap software, you just need to sign up for the tool, add its tracking code to your website, and create a heatmap for the page you want to target.
+To use this heatmap software, you need to sign up for the tool, add its tracking code to your website, and create a heatmap for the page you want to target.

 This heatmapping software offers three paid pricing plans and a free subscription.
 The free subscription lets you collect around 2,000 page views/day and benefit from 365-day data storage.
-The cheapest pricing called Personal Plus plan costs €39 / month.
+The cheapest pricing, called Personal Plus plan, costs €39 / month.
 The pricing of Business and Agency accounts varies depending on the number of page views and other extras.

-The variety of web analytics tools is striking.
+The variety of web analytics software is striking.
 Some of them provide effective alternatives to Hotjar and offer advanced capabilities that it doesn’t have.
 On the list of the best alternatives, Plerdy and Yandex.Metrica tools particularly stand out.
 Read more about these best competitors below.

 Heatmap Software: Plerdy vs. Hotjar

 At first sight, both competitors have similar features.
-The Plerdy tool also includes click, scroll, and hover heatmaps, offers session recording, and helps to collect customer feedback through smart forms.
+The Plerdy software also includes click, scroll, and hover heatmaps, offers session recording, and helps to collect customer feedback through smart forms.
 Besides, both tools provide free subscriptions to let customers test the available features before investing in paid pricing plans.

 Heatmap Software: Yandex.Metrica vs Hotjar

 Hence, if you want to focus on customer behavior analysis or collect customer feedback, one of the Hotjar software plans is the best choice.
-This tool can provide detailed insight into every important action completed on your web resource.
+This software can provide detailed insight into every important action completed on your web resource.

-In case you need reporting features, segmented statistics, and more general data on your website performance, consider using Yandex.Metrica.
+If you need reporting features, segmented statistics, and more general data on your website performance, consider using Yandex.Metrica.
 This 100% free tool can help you understand what’s going on with your online resource.

 Yandex.Metrica is a completely free analytics software with unlimited traffic, number of sites per account, and access to support.
 Such pricing makes it best for companies without a digital marketing budget.